-I value your support and look forward to celebrating the achievements of our students and staff members in the coming year.
-Thank you for partnering with us to ensure safe learning environments where all students can achieve success.
+We value your support and look forward to celebrating the achievements of our students and staff members in the coming year.
+Thank you for helping us create safe learning environments where all students have opportunities to grow and succeed.

-Sincerely.
+Sincerely,